ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

            ¬ P
 ```

-Here is a simple example of a Logika proof that shows the syntax of the `¬ i` rule:
+Here is a simple example of a proof that shows the syntax of the `¬ i` rule:

 ```text
 p,  q → ¬ p  ⊢  ¬ q